 What should I do to avoid liability?

-Ensure that you are fully aware of what your duties are to the company, both when the company is doing well and is solvent, and when the company starts to become insolvent.
-At the point of insolvency your duties are moved to the creditors of the company, but you must also ensure all the usual duties you have as a director, such as the filing of accounts on time, are also maintained.
+You should be fully aware of what your duties are to the company, both when the company is doing well and is solvent, and when the company starts to become insolvent.
+At the point of insolvency, your duties are moved to the creditors of the company, but you must also ensure all the usual duties you have as a director, such as the filing of accounts on time, are also maintained.